wangjia007bond/3scale-custom-policy/README.md

 ---

 Parameters of this policy:
-- Header name: If provided, if will use the deafult header name which is `GUID`.
+- Header name: If not provided, it will use the deafult header name which is `GUID`.

 ## Installation on OpenShift